13Aluminium/term/readme.md

         Custom terminal commands including:
-            hello - Echoes a greeting message to the user. docs - Echoes a statement about the documentation. help - Echoes a list of available commands with brief descriptions. dir - Echoes a list of all folders. open - Opens a website in a new tab based on the user's input.
+            hello - Echoes a greeting message to the user. docs - Echoes a statement about the documentation help - Echoes a list of available commands with brief descriptions. dir - Echoes a list of all folders. open - Opens a website in a new tab based on the user's input.